I HAVE A SONG INSIDE MY HEART

 what is i have a song? ...

 Riza has always had a passion for education.
-As a former classroom teacher (Director of Strings and Early Childhood in Atlanta and Newark) and current early childhood faculty member at Jazz at Lincoln Center, her desire is to not only bring music to life, but to use music to illustrate vital life lessons.
+As a former classroom teacher (Director of Strings and Early Childhood in Atlanta and Newark) and current early childhood faculty member at Jazz at Lincoln Center, her desire is to not only bring music to life, but to share how many vital life lessons parallel concepts in jazz.

 Based on her and her husband Marcus Printup's children's book Theodore and Hazel and the Bird, I HAVE A SONG INSIDE MY HEART is a program developed for young audiences utilizing literacy and jazz.